ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 ## Task 1 - Program the SAU

-By default the SAU will say no to anything the Nonsecure mode asks for (which is a very reasonable default).
+By default the SAU will say no to anything the Nonsecure Mode asks for (which is a very reasonable default).
 However, our `nonsecure-app` is going to need *some* resources, so we'll give it: